 Brumley is the CEO and co-founder of ForAllSecure and a professor at Carnegie Mellon University.
 ForAllSecure's mission is to make the world's software safe.
 The company also develops automated techniques to find and repair exploitable bugs to make this happen.

-Cain has served as Toyota’s director of technology and innovation policy since 2012.
-Cain handles policy issues relating to connected and automated vehicle technology and robotics, including cybersecurity and data privacy.
-Previously, Cain was on the staff of the U.S. House Committee on Science, Space, and Technology and served as staff director of the House Science subcommittee on Technology and Innovation.
+Cain is vice president for technology, innovation and mobility policy at the Alliance for Automotive Innovation trade association where she handles policy issues relating to connected and automated vehicle technology, including cybersecurity and data privacy.
+She was previously Toyota’s director of technology and innovation policy.
+Before that she was on the staff of the U.S. House Committee on Science, Space, and Technology and served as staff director of the House Science subcommittee on Technology and Innovation.

 Carhart is a principal threat hunter at the industrial cybersecurity company Dragos Inc. She is a subject matter expert in cybersecurity incident response with a focus on nation-state adversaries and regularly speaks on the topic at conferences and universities.
 In 2017, Carhart was named a “Top Woman in Cybersecurity” by Cyberscoop news and received the Guidance EnFuse Women in Technology award.